Rob Rouse: My Family… And The Dog That Scared Jesus: Pleasance Courtyard, Edinburgh, 2009

 Always Be Comedy Online: Kerry Godliman Allstars: Online: 2021

-The Northern comedian Rob Rouse is an extremely reliable, funny man.
+The Northern comedian Rob Rouse is an exceptionally reliable, funny man.
 An Edinburgh Fringe favourite, I have seen him on a few occasions.
 His material covers family life (2009’s solo show was about the birth of his son and being the owner of the world’s filthiest dog and 2014’s show focused on the birth of his daughter).
 The comedy is intelligent and compassionate delivered by one of the most exuberant and likeable performers.
 In his 2014 show at the Stand in Edinburgh, the late show did not have much of an audience and he would not let the audience leave unless they were laughing and when he performed at Always Be Comedy in 2016, after the set I met him, and he was exceptionally warm and friendly.
 Rouse is a thought provoking, clever and hilarious comedian.

 Rouse is a very funny stand-up comedian from Yorkshire who I have seen several times over the years.
 As I sat in my seat at the Gilded Balloon during 2019’s Edinburgh Fringe, Rouse bound onto the stage at 11am in the morning to start his set.
 He covered every subject in his routine from sex to family and home life and was prone to oversharing with the audience.
 Unbeknown to me, after about ten minutes into his act his wife Helen Rutter was sitting next to me, got up and interrupted his set.
 As she made a noise from her seat, I thought the woman was ill or wanted to leave the room, but she was angry with her husband and joined him on stage to object about being ridiculed by his jokes.